santhosh1728/Sql_LLM_project/README.md

-Here's a more detailed version of your README with the mention of `app2.py` for interactive plots:

----

 # SQL_LLM_Project

 This repository contains a project that integrates a Local Language Model (LLM) application with a SQL database, enabling users to query and interact with the database using natural language.
 The project utilizes **Streamlit** for the web interface and **Gemini Pro** for LLM capabilities, providing a user-friendly environment for seamless database interaction.